 Healthy Ways to Deal with Anxiety and Stress

-1 Shift stress with deep breathing.
 There are many ways to combat anxiety and invoke the natural relaxation response, and most of them include deep breathing or Diaphragmatic Breathing.
 Unfortunately, many people have become accustomed to shallow chest breathing, which increases tension and anxiety.
 Deep breathing fills your diaphragm and encourages the full oxygen exchange, incoming oxygen, outgoing carbon dioxide.

 Harvard Business Review writes, “Research shows that different emotions are associated with different forms of breathing, and so changing how we breathe can change how we feel.”
 When we inhale, our heart rate speeds up, but when we exhale, it slows down.
 Therefore, if you are agitated, it’s helpful to lengthen your exhale.
-Try breathing in for a count of four, then breathing out for the count of eight.
+Try breathing in for a count of four, then breathing out for a count of eight.
 Pay attention to how you feel.

 Another easy breathing exercise is called Box Breathing.
 Imagine drawing a box, inhale to the count of four, hold your breath there for a count of four, exhale to a count of four, then hold your breath there for a count of four.
 Let your belly expand and contract as you breathe.
 Repeat this sequence several times until you feel yourself relax.

-2 Try guided imagery.
 Guided Imagery (GI) or visualization is another technique to change how you feel quickly.
 GI is one of my favorite tools because it’s simple, doesn’t take long, and can be done almost anytime, anywhere.
 In essence, GI means mentally visualizing peaceful scenes to promote a state of relaxation.
 These images distract you from your anxious state and allow the mind and body to focus on positing thoughts and sensations.
 It is focused relaxation that quickly creates harmony between the mind and body.
 The place can be anywhere, a favorite memory, somewhere you wish to visit, or simply a quiet scene that fills you with comfort.
 It’s best to add as much detail as you can relating to each of the senses.
 What do you see?
 How does it smell?
 Do you feel a gentle breeze on your face?

 As a child, I loved spending the night at my grandparent’s house.
 My grandfather was the cook of the family and was always in the kitchen making something delicious.
 The smell of bacon in the morning will always remind me of him.
 My grandmother and I would curl up on the couch and watch TV while she rubbed my back.
 And when it was time for bed, she laid next to me until I was just about asleep, then, leaving the hall light on, would slip to her room at the other end.
 Those memories calm me every time.

-Related Reading: Struggling with Anxiety?
-Learn How to Calm Yourself
+Related Reading: "Struggling with Anxiety?
+Learn How to Calm Yourself."

-For me, a regular yoga practice makes a huge difference in managing my anxiety.
+For me, regular yoga practice makes a huge difference in managing my anxiety.
 But then, if I find myself feeling anxious throughout the day, deep breathing, guided imagery, and essential oils are easy methods that I apply to return to balance.